Global Wellbeing Economies

 In the face of deepening global inequalities and accelerating environmental degradation, integrating diverse worldviews into economic reform initiatives is more urgent than ever.
 Engaging in rigorous dialogues that challenge prevailing paradigms is essential.

-The Global Wellbeing Economies project is convening a broad range of people including representatives from indigenous communities, major industries, think tanks, policymakers, and activists to identify reform initiatives with the potential to transform the global economic landscape.
+The Global Wellbeing Economies project is convening a broad range of people including representatives from Indigenous Communities, major industries, think tanks, policymakers, and activists to identify reform initiatives with the potential to transform the global economic landscape.

 Coming together